tsgates/arch-wiki-markdown/wiki/Samsung_N150.md

 Upon the first installation, cfdisk will exit with an error due to the existing partition layout extending beyond the end of the disk (using Linux default geometries).
 The solution is to run fdisk and create a new, empty partition table.

-WARNING: This operation will destroy the current hard disk partitions, effectively causing all data on the hard disk to be lost.
+Warning:This operation will destroy the current hard disk partitions, effectively causing all data on the hard disk to be lost.

     fdisk /dev/sda << EOF
     o